chromilo/udacity-aws-scholarship/README.md

 What issues are blocking my progress?

 ---
+Day 12:
+1. Yesterday and the days before that, I finished AWS MLE lesso 4.7 exercise in Google colab.
+2. Today I finished lesson 4.9.
+Also booked my AWS recertification exam next week.
+Updated my Github blog.
+3. Busy with the SUSE CNAA nanodegre as well.

 Day 11:
 1. Yesterday and the days before that, I downloaed the Jupyter notebook and csv file for the exercise.
 Copied it to my github repo and loaded it to my Google Colab.
 2. Today I jumped to all the summary sections and quized in the Udemy AWS Associate Certificate course, as I am running out of time.
 I looked at some times to book my exam this weekend through PSI proctoring.
 Updated my Github blog.